 If you’re wanting to train to be a teacher to make a difference to children’s life chances, there is no better place to train.

-We have a well established Leeds Hub led by the outstanding school Westerton Primary School where our Teaching Apprenticeship programme is based.
+We have a well established Leeds Hub led by Westerton Primary Academy where our Teaching Apprenticeship programme is based.

 You are in school all the time.
 Experienced schools and teachers will lead the design of this Teaching Apprenticeship.
 You will receive classroom teaching and 20% of your time is allocated to off-the-job training as you work towards Qualified Teacher Status (QTS).

-In the final term, you are required to undertake an end-point assessment (EPA) to ensure you’re on track to be an effective newly qualified teacher and achieve your Level 6 Teaching Apprenticeship.
+In the final term, you are required to undertake an end-point assessment (EPA) to ensure you’re on track to be an effective Early Career Teacher and achieve your Level 6 Teaching Apprenticeship.

 You will select whether you want to specialise in 3-7 (Foundation Stage /Key Stage 1) or 5-11 (KS1 and 2).
 Although you will be trained in 2 different schools, the structure of the programme will enable you to get to know the whole partnership.
 This is because your dedicated training days are delivered by expert tutors who are also senior leaders within their own schools.
 Most of the dedicated training involves you visiting these schools.
 Having an opportunity to see practice and meet children in a wide range of schools helps you to reflect on what is going to have the most impact upon your progress towards QTS.